 When should I complete my internship?

 Most students complete SOCL 492 during the summer between their junior and senior year.
-You must have completed 24 hours of SOCL classes and have a GPA of 2.5 in Sociology in order to take SOCL 492.
+Students must have completed at least 18 hours of major course work and have a cumulative GPA of at least 2.0 to be eligible for enrollment in an internship.

 Students generally find that internships completed over the summer are more rewarding and easier to manage because they do not have to squeeze in hours between classes.

 Internship deadlines vary widely.
 Most are due at the end of the fall semester or beginning of the spring semester.
 If you plan to complete an internship over the summer, you should begin identifying potential internship options no later than Fall Break.
 Make a list of the internships for which you wish to apply, and their deadlines.
 If you've applied and haven't heard, be sure to follow up.
 Lots of people get jobs and internships just because they communicate to the employer that they're the person who is most interested.